shahroozmehmood/Shahroozmehmood/README.md

 ## 🤝**Let's Collaborate:**
 <br>
-I'm here to transform your software development process, ensuring it's efficient and exceptional.
-Your success is my passion, and I'm ready to lead your projects to new heights.
+<strong>I'm here to transform your software development process, ensuring it's efficient and exceptional.
+Your success is my passion, and I'm ready to lead your projects to new heights.</strong>
 <br>
 <br>
 <br>